cwz6h/Mouse-Prank/README.md

 gcc mouseprank1.c

+If You Were Given An Error But Were Given Your Executable, Simply Ignore It.

-You Will need MinGW Installed And Be In The Directory Of Where The Mouse Prank File Is
+NOTE: You Will need MinGW Installed And Be In The Directory Of Where The Mouse Prank File Is